johnkerl/miller/docs6/docs/performance.md

 ## Summary

 Miller can do many kinds of processing on key-value-pair data using elapsed time roughly of the same order of magnitude as items in the Unix toolkit can handle positionally indexed data.
-Specific results vary widely by platform, implementation details, multi-core use (or not).
-Lastly, specific special-purpose non-record-aware processing will run far faster in `grep`, `sed`, etc.
+Specific results vary widely by platform, implementation details, and multi-core use (or not).
+Lastly, specific special-purpose non-record-aware processing will run far faster if implemented in `grep`, `sed`, etc.